Estimated reading time: 12 minutes

 Can you get your gun rights back in Minnesota?

 A person who has lost their civil rights to firearms can be criminally prosecuted.
-And, we discuss that here: Defending persons charged as an ineligible person in possession of a firearm in Minnesota.
-But preventing the problem is best.
+And, we discuss that here: Defending persons charged as a prohibited person in possession of a firearm in Minnesota.
+But preventing the problem is better than attempting to remedy it later.

-What if you’ve already lost your civil rights; can you get them back?
+If you’ve lost civil rights; can you get gun rights back?

 This page focuses on restoring gun rights after a Minnesota felony conviction.
-But here is a link to our in-depth article about:
+But here is a link to our in-depth article about a common misdemeanor:

-How to restore civil rights to firearms after a Minnesota domestic assault conviction.
+Restore civil rights to firearms after Minnesota domestic assault conviction.

 Anyone convicted of a felony loses their civil rights to firearms at least until discharge from the sentence or probation: